 This type of glaucoma may develop due to problems with the eye’s drainage system, which becomes inefficient with age, leading to slowly increased fluid buildup and therefore increased pressure.
 Another theory of the causes of this type involves poor blood flow to the eye.

 2. Acute angle-closure glaucoma: This type of glaucoma is less common, but it appears abruptly with a sudden, rapid increase in eye pressure.
 Symptoms associated with this type include eye pain, redness in the eye, nausea from vision problems, halos or colored rings around lights, and blurry vision.
 It is an emergency condition in which vision can be lost quickly rather than progressively over years.

 The most common cause of this type of glaucoma is trauma to the eye that causes the drainage angle in the eye formed by the cornea and iris to become blocked.
 It can be related to aging in some cases, leading to a chronic form of the condition that suddenly becomes a medical emergency; however, it is more often acute or caused suddenly.

-- Congenital glaucoma: Children may be born with elevated eye pressure due to a defect in the drainage system, leading to nerve damage.
-They will have obvious symptoms like problems seeing because their vision is blurry, sensitivity to light, and excessive watering of the eyes.
+5. Congenital glaucoma: Children may be born with elevated eye pressure due to a defect in the drainage system, leading to nerve damage.
+They will have obvious symptoms like problems seeing, sensitivity to light, and excessive watering of the eyes.
 While these may not be noticeable immediately after birth, they will appear as normal infant and childhood development slows down due to the condition.

 For most types of glaucoma, there are few (if any) symptoms until the optic nerve becomes damaged.
 With regular eye exams, your optometrist will be able to follow the progress of any vision loss that shows up, along with your eye pressure, to determine the next steps in glaucoma treatment.